khoj-ai/khoj/src/interface/obsidian/README.md

 ## Troubleshooting
   1. Open the Khoj plugin settings pane, in case you need to configure Khoj
   2. Toggle Enable/Disable Khoj, in case settings changes have not applied
+  3. Click *Update* button to force index to refresh if results are failing or stale

+## Current Limitations
+- The plugin loads index of only one vault at a time.<br/>
+  So notes across multiple vaults **cannot** be search at the same time

 ## Implementation
 The plugin implements the following functionality to search your notes with Khoj: